 As with many New Zealand birds, one of the biggest threats to takahē survival is introduced predators.
 One of the features of the Murchison Mountains is the absence of cats, ferrets or dogs.
 Unfortunately, stoats are now well established in the mountains of Fiordland.

-In 2007, things were looking up for the takahē in the Murchison Mountains.
-The population had almost reached 200 birds when disaster struck.
+In 2007, takahē in the Murchison Mountains had reached almost 200 birds when disaster struck.
 Following a beech and tussock mast (a mass seeding of beech trees and tussocks which happens every few years), the mountains were besieged by a plague of stoats.